 After the death of Guglielma in 1284, Maifreda became the new leader of the Guglielmites.
-She was finally elected Popess and like Guglielma, she was very devoted to religion itself.
+She was finally elected Popess by the Guglielmites, and like Guglielma, she was very devoted to religion itself.
 As Popess, she nominated cardinals and celebrated the Holy Mess over the grave of St Guglielma.
-The Roman Catholic Church could not tolerate this and although being a first cousin of Matteo I Visconti, Lord of Milan, the Inquisition burned her, Andrea Saramita and another nun, called Sister Giacoma dei Bassani da Nova to the stake in 1300.
-Many of the so called heretics were in fact much closer to the original sense of religion than the wealthy and corrupt Church leaders in Rome.
-In order to break the heretic movement, even the rests of Guglielma, who would be a Saint in other circumstances, where exhumed and burned, their ashes scattered in the winds.
+The Roman Catholic Church could not tolerate this, and although being a first cousin of Matteo I Visconti, Lord of Milan, the Inquisition burned her, her assistant Andrea Saramita, and another nun, called Sister Giacoma dei Bassani da Nova, to the stake in 1300.
+Many of the so-called heretics were, in fact, much closer to the original sense of religion than the wealthy and corrupt Church leaders in Rome.
+To break the heretic movement, even the remains of Guglielma, who would be a Saint in other circumstances, were exhumed and burned, their ashes scattered in the winds.

-Bianca Maria's Godfather, Andrea Visconti, was General in the Humiliate order and she knew the story of Maifreda very well.
-She had a lot of admiration for Maifreda who was an extremely religeous woman devoting her whole life to God.
-Around 1450, just before the creation of the Visconti Sforza deck, Bianca Maria Visconti helped Maddalena Albrizzi to build a convent in the little village of Brunate.
+Bianca Maria's Godfather, Andrea Visconti, was General in the Humiliate order, and she knew the story of Maifreda very well.
+She had a lot of admiration for Maifreda who was an extremely religious woman, devoting her whole life to God.
+Around 1450, just before the creation of the Visconti Sforza deck, Bianca Maria Visconti helped the abbess Maddalena Albrizzi to build a convent in the little village of Brunate.
 Bianca Maria venerated Guglielma as a Saint and in the chapel of this convent we see a fresco depicting Santa Guglielma who is blessing a nun and a man.
-According some sources this nun could be sister Maifreda and the man his follower Andrea Saramita.
+According to some sources this nun could be sister Maifreda and the man his follower Andrea Saramita.
 Other sources say that the nun is Maddalena Albrizzi herself.
 It seems very unlikely that a nun would have her own image painted, so the thesis that the nun would be sister Maifreda might be plausible.

-With the story of Guglielma and Maifreda fresh in her mind, Bianca Maria maybe played with the idea of replacing Faith with her faithful relative Maifreda.
+With the story of Guglielma and Maifreda fresh in her mind, Bianca Maria maybe played with the idea of having Faith replaced with her faithful relative Maifreda.
 On the card with the Popess we see a woman in the simple clothes of a nun.
 Here face radiates peace.
 She has a closed book in her left hand, a symbol often used to indicate a person who has passed away (her life is a closed book).
-This woman beliefs profoundly in God and she has an absolute Faith in Him.
+The woman on the card beliefs profoundly in God and she has an absolute Faith in Him.
 The resemblance of the Popess in the Visconti Sforza with Faith as painted by Giotto is remarkable (here at the left).
 Replacing the Popess by a personification of Maifreda might be plausible for the Visconti Sforza deck, but it certainly not an acceptable figure on other Trionfi decks.
-Regretful for us, the Visconti Sforza is the only well known hand painted deck that gives us an original image of a female Pope (La Papessa).
+Regretful for us, the Visconti Sforza is the only well-known hand-painted deck that gives us an original image of a female Pope (La Papessa).
 The Popess should rather be a Saint or close to it.

-On the older Visconti decks we see a strong Emperor, looking directly in our eyes.
+On the older Visconti decks, we see a strong Emperor, looking directly in our eyes.
 He represents probably the last Emperor Sigismundo, who had died in 1437.
-On the Visconti Sforza deck the Emperor is a very old man, and this is strange enough our first hint to the figure of the Popess.
-If we lay the cards in order from left to right, instead of looking to us as in the Visconti di Modrone or to the Empress as on the Tarot of Marseille, he is looking to the Popess who triumphs over him.
+On the Visconti Sforza deck the Emperor is an old man, and this is strange enough our first hint to the figure of the Popess.
+If we lay the cards in order from left to right, instead of looking to us, as in the Visconti di Modrone, or to the Empress, as in the Tarot of Marseille, he is looking to the Popess who triumphs over him.
 This is the second hint.
 The Popess is sitting on a wooden seat, with a book in her left hand (right for us) and a cross in the other one, the third hint.
-Her habit is brown like the habit of a non, the fourth hint.
+Her habit is brown, like the habit of a nun, the fourth hint.
 On her head the papal Tiara.
 She is looking slightly down to our right.
-On her waist a cord keeping her habit together.
-In the cord several knots.
+On her waist, she has a cord keeping her habit together.
+In the cord, we see several knots.
 And this is the fifth hint.

 But why would Bianca Maria Visconti use a nun of the order of the Poor Clares (or St Clare herself) as the Popess?
-The answer is more evident then you would suppose.
-On the figure the second nun from the left is called Agnes.
-She is nobody less then Agnes of Bohemia, one of the youngest children of King Ottocar I of Bohemia and one year younger then her sister Guglielma.
-If Guglielma of Milan really was the daughter of Ottokar I, than Agnes would be her full sister.
+The answer is more evident than one would suppose.
+On the illustration, the second nun from the left is called Saint Agnes.
+She is nobody less than Agnes of Bohemia, one of the youngest children of King Ottocar I of Bohemia and one year younger than her sister Guglielma.
+If Guglielma of Milan really was the daughter of Ottokar I, then Saint Agnes would be her full sister.

 And here we find the answers to the other hints.
-Emperor Frederic II was 27 years older then Agnes, so for her he was an old man.
+Emperor Frederic II was 27 years older than Agnes, for her, he was an old man.
 Agnes refused to obey to the will of the Emperor to marry her.
 She followed her own will and became a nun.
-Agnes heard of Clare of Assisi and began to correspond to her.
-Thanks to their correspondence Clare send five nuns to Prague where they started the first Poor Clare community north of the Alps.
-In 1236 she entered as a nun in this order and one year later she became the Abbess of the Prague Poor Clares.
-She stayed Abbess in this community for 45 years, when she died, one year after the death of her sister Guglielma.
+Agnes heard talking about Clare of Assisi, and began to correspond with her.
+Thanks to their correspondence, Clare send five nuns to Prague, where they started the first Poor Clare community north of the Alps.
+In 1236, she entered as a nun in this order, and one year later she became the Abbess of the Prague Poor Clares.
+She stayed Abbess in this community for 45 years, until the date she died, one year after the death of her supposed sister Guglielma.

-But in 1451 something happened that made the decision of Bianca Maria and her husband much easier who to portray on the Pope card.
-On the 7th of January 1451 Amadeux VIII, father in law of Filippo Maria Visconti and step grandfather of Bianca Maria dies.
-During 10 years of his life, Amadeus VIII had been better known as Pope Felix V. He was officially nominated Pope by the Council of Bale who was in opposition to Pope Eugene IV who refused the autority of this Council.
+But in 1451 something happened that made the decision of Bianca Maria and her husband much easier whom to have portrayed on the Pope card.
+On the 7th of January 1451, Amadeux VIII, father-in-law of Filippo Maria Visconti and step-grandfather of Bianca Maria, dies.
+During 10 years of his life, Amadeus VIII had been better known as Pope Felix V. He was officially nominated Pope by the Council of Bale who was in opposition to Pope Eugene IV, who refused the authority of this Council.
 After the death of Pope Eugene IV, Pope Felix V abdicated in favor of the newly elected Roman Pope, Nicolas V. His death made the way clear to portray Felix V as Pope in the Visconti Sforza deck.
-Portraying Felix V instead of Eugene IV was a natural thing for a Ghinelline family like the Viscont.
-Felix V on the cards offered Bianca Maria the opportunity to explain to het children the problems their ancestors (and especially her father Filippo Maria Visconti, who was a son in law of Amadeux VIII alias Felis V) had with the Popes of Rome.
+Portraying Felix V instead of Eugene IV was a natural thing for a Ghibelline family like the Visconti.
+Felix V on the cards offered Bianca Maria the opportunity to explain to her children the problems their ancestors (and especially her father Filippo Maria Visconti, who was a son-in-law of Amadeux VIII alias Felix V) had with the Popes of Rome.

 At the left a portrait of Duke Amadeus VIII and at the right detail of the Pope card on the Visconti Sforza deck.
 None of the popes in the 15th Century have ever been portrayed with a beard.
 Amadeus VIII is often illustrated as having a long beard.
 Even his curly hair looks a lot like the hair of the Pope.
-Remark also that the suit of the Pope is decorated with a Visconti device, the radiant sun, that indicates sometimes an ally, and sometimes someone dependent of Milan.
-Here its seems to be an Ally, Pope Felix V. In view of the preceeding, this might be true.
-On one side Felix V on this card honors Amadeus VIII, who died recently and who was not only a very close ally of the Visconti family, but also stepgrandfather of Bianca Maria.
-On the other side in portraying an anti-Pope, the Duke and Duchess of Milan express their opposition with the Pope of Rome.
+Remark also that the suit of the Pope is decorated with a Visconti device, the radiant sun, that sometimes indicates an ally, and sometimes someone dependent upon Milan.
+Here its seems to be an Ally, Pope Felix V. Considering the preceding, this might be true.
+On one side, Felix V on this card, honors Amadeus VIII, who died recently and who was not only a very close ally of the Visconti family, but also step-grandfather of Bianca Maria.
+On the other side, in portraying an anti-Pope, the Duke and Duchess of Milan express their opposition with the Pope of Rome.

-In summary, the Popess symbolizes Religion in its true form and the Pope the declining Roman Catholic Church.
-Religion trumps over the Emperor, the Emperor is only temporal, Religion will exist as long as humanity exist.
-The Pope trumps over the Popess, because it is the Church that defines the rules that everybody has to follow in order to have a chance to go to Heaven.
-Once you break these rules, you are, as Sister Maifreda, even being deeply religeous, considered a heretic and burned to a stake by the Inquisition.
+In summary, the Popess symbolizes Religion in its true form, and the Pope the declining Roman Catholic Church.
+Religion trumps over the Emperor because the Emperor is only temporal, and Religion will exist as long as humanity exists.
+The Pope trumps over the Popess because it is the Church that defines the rules that everybody has to follow to have a chance to go to Heaven.
+Once you break these rules, you are, as Sister Maifreda, even being deeply religious, considered a heretic and burned to a stake by the Inquisition.